syntax-tree/nlcst-search/readme.md

 ## What is this?

-This utility can search for patterns (words and phrases) in trees.
+This utility can search for phrases (words and phrases) in trees.

 ## When should I use this?